smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * format (text, pictures, video, and so on)
 * links from/to the page

-A content audit let's you see what content is performing and what isn't.
+A content audit let's you see what content is performing well and what isn't.
 It includes extra things like:

 * last update
 * traffic/usage statistics
 * accuracy
-* usablity
+* usabilty
 * actionability

 ... and so on.
-For some of these categories you could use a ratings sacle of 1-5 from rubbish to totally awesome.
+For categories like 'accuracy', 'usability' and 'actionability' you could use a ratings scale of 1-5, with 1 being rubbish and 5 being totally awesome.

-Once you've done an audit/inventory you can make some quick(ish) wins by:
+Once you've done an audit/inventory you can make some quickish wins by:

-*  improving underperforming content that has a lousy click through rate/bounce rate or obvious messaging flaws
+*  improving underperforming content that has a lousy click through rate or obvious messaging flaws
 * getting a useful heads up on what content is engaging users so you can create more content in a similiar vein

-You can also do a **gap analysis**, which basically involves looking at what content you have on your website and then working out what content is missing – for example, are you strong on knowledge base articles, but not so good on outward-facing articles that explain to potential customers how your product features will help them?
+You can make some longer terms wins by also doing a **gap analysis**.
+This involves looking at what content you have on your website and then working out what content is missing.
+For example, are you strong on knowledge base articles for existing customers, but not so good on outward-facing articles that explain to potential customers how your product features will help them?

-If you're really getting into this auditing stuff, you can also do a **competitor analysis**, which let's you learn from your competitors, avoid their mistakes and spot areas where you can really differentiate yourself.
-For example, if your competitor's website is a bit Silicon Valley Startup 101 then maybe you can market your business as a bit more edgy/amusing/authentic and so on.
-Equally, if your competitor's pricing plans are based on a % cut and yours is based on a set pricing plan consider which customers your approach would appeal to – and target them with your adverts, landing pages, blog posts and social media.
+If you're really getting into this auditing stuff, you can also do a **competitor analysis**, which let's you learn from your competitors, avoid their mistakes and spot areas where you can differentiate yourself.
+For example, if your competitor's website is a bit Silicon Valley Startup 101 then you can market your business as a bit more edgy/amusing/authentic and so on.
+Equally, if your competitors' pricing plans are based on a % cut and yours is based on a set pricing plan consider which customers your approach would appeal to – and target them with your adverts, blog posts and social media.

-Undertake a **competitor analysis** with an open mind though.
+Undertake a competitor analysis with an open mind though.
 Not everything your competitors do is lousy!

 ###Determine a message architecture
 According to content stratgeist Margot Bloomstein:

 >  "A message architecture is a hierarchy of communication goals; as a hierarchy, they're attributes that appear in order of priority, typically in an outline."

-*So, why should you bother?*
+####So, why should you bother?
 A message architecture helps you develop a cohesive, consistent and even enjoyable user experience.
 You can't be everything to all people – and you shoulnd't be.
-So how do you want to be perecived?
+So how do you want to be perceived?
 As:

 * Enduring, experienced and diverse
 * Reliable, secure and helpful
 * Friendly, customer-orientated and straighforward?

 ... or something completely different?
-Just be careful that you *show* that you are x, y and z through your design, tone and voice, choice of images and so on though, rather than telling your customers that you are 'reliable and care about quality', for example, and then pulling in all kinds of low-quality content through an RSS feed, which suggests the opposite!
+Just be careful that you *show* that you are x, y and z through your design, tone and voice, choice of images and so on.
+It's no use telling your customers that you are 'reliable and care about quality' and then pulling in all kinds of low-quality content through an RSS feed, which suggests the opposite!

-You can establish a message architecture in a number of ways, including 'cardsorting', through a Venn diagram or through a big argument fuelled by too much coffee (not recommended).
-For more information I'd suggest having a look at Margot Bloomstein's excellent book *Content Strategy at Work*.
+You can establish a message architecture in a number of ways, including ['cardsorting'][cardsorting], through a Venn diagram or through a big argument fuelled by too much coffee (not recommended).
+For more information I'd suggest having a look at Margot Bloomstein's excellent book [*Content Strategy at Work*][content strategy at work].

-Note that a message architecture is different from brand values – the latter is more an internal memo, the former are about how you communicate with your target audience – they are actionable.
+Note that a message architecture is different from brand values.
+The latter is more an internal memo, while the former are about how you communicate with your target audience.

 ###Compile a style guide
-This is a set of guidelines and standards covering areas such as tone, voice, vocabulary and editing.
-Good style guides tend to have lots of examples (see A List Apart's [style guide][http://alistapart.com/about/style-guide])

-If there is a particular style guide that you like, you can always refer to that and then just write a short supplementary style guide that targets issues of particular relevance to your company.
+This is a set of guidelines and standards mainly covering style and tone.
+If there is a particular style guide that you like, you can always refer to it and just write a supplementary style guide that targets issues of particular relevance to your company.

+Good style guides tend to have lots of examples (see A List Apart's [style guide][a list apart]).
+They may cover numbers, punctuation, preffered spellings, case and capitalisation, acronymns, sentence length and usual tense, and call to action language.

-*So, why should you bother?*
+####So, why should you bother?
-Well, if you want to communicate that you are offering a premium, exclusive service then you probably want to make sure that your copy is elegant and slightly highbrow, rather than cheeky and conversational.
-You probaby want to avoid slang and abbreviations.
-You might favour the Oxford comma because you'll be using quite a few lists.
-You might prefer American English because most of your clients are in America.
-In contrast, if you are selling a security-type product or service to companies then you probably want your copy to be slightly terse, maybe a bit technical.
-Your sentence length might be shorter; maybe you use more bullet points rather than in-line lists.
-And so on.

-It also just looks a bit unprofessional if your use of language isn't consistent, and it can seriously undermine your message architecture.
+It looks unprofessional if your use of language isn't consistent, and it can seriously undermine your message architecture.
 For example, if a customer is browsing one page of your website that is written in a conversational tone and then clicks through to a page where the language is suddenly much more formal, what will they think?
 That your business is... slightly schizophrenic?
 Or perhaps that you can't be bothered to pay attention to detail?
-Even if they don't consciously notice the change in tone/voice, they will be left with a slightly fuzzy impression of your company.
+Even if they don't consciously notice the change in tone, they will be left with a slightly fuzzy impression of your company.
 And this makes you easy to forget, particularly when your competitor offers a much more branded experience, in terms of design, copy and visuals.

 Style guides can be as large or as small as you need them to be – and this depends on the expertise of your writers.
 Good web writers probably don't need tips on web writing – just the useful stuff about tone and voice.
 Newbie writers might need more help.
-In which case get them to read: *Letting Go of the Words: Writing Web Content that Works* by Janice (Ginny) Redish.
+In which case get them to read: [*Letting Go of the Words: Writing Web Content that Works*][letting go of the words] by Janice (Ginny) Redish.

 ###Construct an editorial calendar
 To return to Margot Bloomstein:

 >  "An editorial calendar lays out the plan for how the experience will continue to change over time: who will do what, where, and at what frequency?
-It often addresses the complete web experience, not just the site, as it can span thematic updates to _all_ channels."
+It often addresses the complete web experience, not just the site, as it can span thematic updates to -all- channels."

-*So, why should you bother?*
+####So, why should you bother?
 It's easy to get caught up creating a blog post, or an advert or managing a Twitter conversation, but it's always helpful if you know what's up next.
-You will grow your business by planning to create good, relevant content over the longer term.
+You will grow your business by planning to create engaging, relevant content over the longer term.
 A one-off blog post, no matter how good, will only achieve so much.

 Editorial calendars, I think, are also good for morale.
 You see what's going to happen in the future (Huzzah!
 You have a future!) as well as reminding you what you've accomplished in the past.
-You can also use an editorial calendar to appraise past content and see what is evergreen, so can possibly be repackaged or at least referred back to, as well as what is time sensitive, in which case it will need archiving or editing.
+You can also use an editorial calendar to show what content is evergreen, so can be repackaged at a later date, or time sensitive, in which case it will need archiving or editing.

-You can create an okay editorial calendar using Markdown (as a table) and committ to Github.
+You can create an editorial calendar as a table using Markdown and committ to Github.
 Or there are lots of spreadsheet templates online.
-If you hate tables/spreadsheets then you could always try an organisational tool like Asana or Trello.
+If you hate tables and spreadsheets then you could always try an organisational tool like Asana or Trello.
 Whatever works for you.
 Useful categories in a spreadsheet might include:

 * publication date
 * content type